kdakan/React-React-Router-and-Redux/README.md

 # React v.16 and React Router v.4 Tutorial
-This is an extensive tutorial on React v.16 and React Router v.4.
-It is mostly for beginners but has enough depth at some intermediate level.
-I do not mention Redux, but add a section on Mobx, an easy to use state management library.
+This is an extensive tutorial on React v.16 and React Router v.4, which can also serve as a reference.
+It is mostly for beginners but has enough depth at intermediate to advanced level.
+I do not mention Redux, but have a section on Mobx, an easy to use state management library.
 You need to apply these concepts at a hands-on project to get competent on React programming, and forget about the way things are done in Angular.
 There is no controller, service, or dependency injection in React.
 React only handles the view part of the MVC architecture, programmers mainly utilize components with props and state.
-However, most apps do not use the state that comes with React components at all, and use a global state manager like Redux or Mobx to simplify handling and sharing state across components.
+However, most apps do not use the state that comes with React components at all, and use a global state manager like ```Redux``` or ```Mobx``` to simplify handling and sharing state across components.

 TODO: I will soon be adding to this repo the full source code for the example snippets.